 First, think about the theme that you’d like to use for your college grad cap.
 Do you want to feature a funny meme or catchphrase that was popular this year?
 Are you looking to create a design that’s related to your specific college major?
 Want to proudly decorate your cap in your school colors or with a design that features your beloved college mascot?
 Or maybe you’d like to showcase a clever line from a song or a heartwarming quote from a favorite book?
 The possibilities are endless!

 Keep in mind that you’ll inevitably be creating a piece of art that’s sure to become a treasured keepsake—a handmade item that celebrates one of the most pivotal events in your life.
-More than likely, you’ll want to put this personal and meaningful artwork on display alongside your school trophies, varsity letter frame, campus mementos, and your college diploma frame.
+More than likely, you’ll want to put this personal and meaningful artwork on display in a graduation cap shadowbox to preserve for years to come.
+Grad cap frames are ideal keepsakes to celebrate your school memories.

 Find Grad Cap Design Ideas